 - Overwatering has led to root rot.
 All orchids, even the water-loving types, need to have their roots dry slightly between watering.
 As a rule of thumb, your orchid should be watered as the potting media approaches dryness.
 This is typically more challenging during the cooler winter months, where it can take up to a week or more for the media to dry between waterings.
 If using decorative containers, be sure that all water has drained out of your orchid’s pot before returning it to the container.
-If using a Humidity Tray & Grid or saucer for increasing humidity, be sure that the pot is elevated above the water level.
+If using a humidity tray or saucer for increasing humidity, be sure that the pot is elevated above the water level.
 Orchids that are left sitting in water will inevitably develop root rot.

 - Potting media formula stays too wet.
 For most orchids, the potting media should be fast-draining and provide adequate aeration for the roots to breathe.
 New Zealand Sphagnum Moss is a premium orchid potting media option as it dries evenly throughout the pot.
 If opting for an Orchid Bark Mix, be sure that it consists of at least 25% charcoal or perlite to aerate the mix.
 For water-loving orchids (i.e. Phragmipedium & Pleurrothalidinae), this is less likely to be the cause.

 - Potting media has begun to break down due to age.
 Orchid potting media should be replaced every 1 to 3 years, depending on its initial quality and frequency of fertilizer use.
 The media is ready for replacement if it is physically breaking apart or smell acidic.